 But it’s the American classroom experience that’s perhaps the most daunting.
 One big focus now is the “Common Core” and a related concept — “teaching to the core.”
 That means your teaching style must adapt to specific curriculum components — you’re not free to teach a subject the way you might prefer.
 Secondly, there’s a tremendous focus now in American schools on “interdisciplinary” teaching.
 This means that you are not expected to use concepts from several different fields within your teaching, so that a class is no longer “just” a math class or a science class but also pulls in ideas from a discipline like “social studies.”

 Finally, Americans place a tremendous amount of emphasis on creativity, innovation and educational enrichment.
 This is often very different from the experience abroad, where questions often have very specific answers, and there is a clear “right” and “wrong” in any response.
 The U.S. system places a much greater emphasis on a more holistic classroom experience.

-That being said, many foreign teachers – even if they are qualified at home and have plenty of classroom teaching experience – often require a bit of help in navigating the U.S. system.
+That being said, many foreign teachers – even if they are qualified at home and have plenty of classroom teaching experience – often require help in navigating the U.S. education system.
 American schools pride themselves on “getting the right fit,” and that requires foreign teaching candidates to present their background, skills and experiences in a way that will be most attractive to U.S. schools.

-The good news is that two areas where U.S. schools are experiencing a real shortage – math and science – also happen to be two areas where foreign teachers may be most able to help.
-This may turn out to be a “win-win” situation, in which American schools are able to overcome their teacher shortage, while foreign teachers are able to leverage their skills and experiences in exactly those disciplines where they are most able to help.
+The good news is that TIES Academy prepares and trains International teachers based on U.S. education system in such a way that the schools acknowledge these teachers as best fit for them.
+In the last 2 months more than 10 teachers from state of Punjab, INDIA trained through TIES received jobs from prestigious schools in U.S. and are currently teaching in U.S. This turns out to be a “win-win” situation, in which American schools are able to overcome their teacher shortage, while foreign teachers are able to leverage their skills and experiences in exactly those disciplines where they are most able to help.